 Is there a stipend?

-Each participant will receive a stipend of $150 to cover travel expenses.
+Each participant will receive a $500 honorarium for their participation and a stipend of $100 to cover travel expenses.
 There may also be some funding to help participants pay childcare expenses.

 Are there opportunities to share work with the public?

 Residents will share their work at a public reading during June 2015.